-We obtain novel data on areas protected by USACE-constructed levees through an agreement with the First Street Foundation, a non-profit flood modelling group.
-First Street aggregates publicly-available information on the infrastructure type, geographic location, and physical characteristics of a large subset of flood adaptation projects throughout the continental US.
-We subset the flood adaptation projects in the First Street database in several ways.
-First we focus exclusively on USACE-constructed levees, removing all state- and locally-constructed levees and other forms of flood adaptation infrastructure.
-We choose to focus on USACE-constructed levees given that they are relatively comparable across projects in terms of siting process, funding sources, and public engagement.
-Moreover, we focus on USACE-constructed levees as we are able to obtain information on the timing of construction for these projects via the NLD, which is critical to our main empirical strategy discussed in detail in Section III.
-The second way in which we subset the First Street flood adaptation projects is that we focus on levees constructed by the USACE after 1990 due to the lack of data on housing transactions prior to this year.
-This results in a final sample of 80 USACE-constructed levee projects.7
+We obtain novel data on areas protected by USACE-constructed levees through an agreement with the First Street Foundation.
+First Street aggregates publicly-available information on the infrastructure type, geographic location, and physical characteristics of a large subset of flood adaptation projects throughout the United States.
+We focus exclusively on USACEconstructed levees, given that they are relatively comparable across projects in terms of siting process, funding sources, and public engagement.
+Moreover, our focus on this subset of projects allows us to obtain information on the timing of construction via the National Levee Database (NLD), which is critical to our empirical strategies discussed in detail in Section 3.
+We further subset these data to levees constructed by the USACE after 1990 due to the lack of data on housing transactions prior to this year.
+This results in a final sample of 80 USACE-constructed levee projects.